 “Yup.”
 She says.
 “Save my place.”

 Upstairs, whoever was in the closet has finished and put most of the towels back on the shelves.
 But they left the door open, displaying how badly they did it.
-Grace sighs at the mess, and shuts the door.
+She sighs at the mess, and shuts the door.
 All of her nice, clean, neatly folded towels.
 Maybe Hal and I should take a turn in there, she thinks dizzily.

-The blanket under her bed hasn’t been pillaged yet, so she yanks it out, taking care not to disturb the exhausted tangle of people that sleep in her bed.
+The comforter under her bed hasn’t been pillaged yet, so she yanks it out, taking care not to disturb the exhausted tangle of people that sleep in her bed.
 There are cuts and bruises on their poor faces; she helped with the tape and bandages on their injuries.
 She brings the blanket and a stray pillow back down to him.

 “Wow,” he says, “You are something.”
 He spreads the blanket down for the two of them, then sprawls, holding out his arms in an extravagant gesture.
 She’s as shocked as anyone else in the room when she goes to them and allows herself to be enveloped.
 “Used to sleeping on the floor?”